 - 2.2.6 Management Direction The proposed action has been designed to meet the goals and objectives of the documents listed below.
 This assessment is tiered to the Environmental Impact Statements and the listed plans are incorporated by reference. - The Mt.
 Hood National Forest Land and Resource Management Plan as amended (USDA 1990b) (referred to as the Forest Plan).
 The Forest Plan contains standards and guidelines applicable to this project.
 Consistency is addressed in each resource section 4.0. - The Mt.
 Hood National Forest Land and Resource Management Plan Final Environmental Impact Statement (USDA 1990a).
 This document discusses environmental effects for Forest-wide programs (including the timber sale program) and sets the stage for project level analysis. - The Forest Plan was amended by the Record of Decision and Standards and Guidelines for Management of Habitat for Late-Successional and Old-Growth Forest Related Species Within the Range of the Northern Spotted Owl.
 (USDA, USDI 1994b) (hereafter referred to as the Northwest Forest Plan or NFP).
 The NFP contains standards and guidelines for Matrix, Riparian Reserves and Late-Successional Reserves.
 Consistency is addressed in each resource section (s.
 4.0). - The Northwest Forest Plan Final Supplemental Environmental Impact Statement (USDA, USDI 1994a).
-This document discusses environmental effects for Regionwide programs (including the timber sale program) and sets the stage for project level analysis. - The Forest Plan was amended by the 2005 Record of Decision for Preventing and Managing Invasive Plants (USDA 2005).
-Consistency is addressed in section 4.9.
+This document discusses environmental effects for Region-

-- The Forest Plan was amended by the 2001 Record of Decision and Standards and Guidelines for Amendments to the Survey and Manage, Protection Buffer, and other Mitigation Measures Standards and Guidelines.
+- wide programs (including the timber sale program) and sets the stage for project level analysis. - The Forest Plan was amended by the 2005 Record of Decision for Preventing and Managing Invasive Plants (USDA 2005).
+Consistency is addressed in section 4.9. - The Forest Plan was amended by the 2001 Record of Decision and Standards and Guidelines for Amendments to the Survey and Manage, Protection Buffer, and other Mitigation Measures Standards and Guidelines.
 (USDA, USDI 2001). - The Forest Plan was amended by the 2004 Record of Decision to Remove or Modify the Survey and Manage Mitigation Measure Standards and Guidelines.
 Many species were removed from the requirements of the Survey and Manage Standards and Guidelines and placed on sensitive species lists.
 A subsequent court case set aside parts of the 2004 Record of Decision and reinstated the 2001 Record of Decision except for thinning projects in stands less than 80 years old (October 11, 2006, modified injunction in Northwest Ecosystem Alliance et al. v.
 Rey et al., Civ.
 No. 04-844 P (W.D.
 Wash)).
-All of the units for this project are less than 80 years old (they are plantations 42 to 56 years old).
+All of the units for this project are less than 80 years old (they are between 47 to 73 years old).
 Effects to sensitive species are addressed in s.
 4.3.9, 4.5.1 & 4.8. - The Forest Plan was amended by the 2007 Record of Decision To Remove the Survey and Manage Mitigation Measure Standards and Guidelines from Forest Service Land and Resource Management Plans within the Range of the Northern Spotted Owl.
 (USDA 2007).
-The 2007 Record of Decision was developed to resolve this matter but no ruling has yet been made.
+The 2007 Record of Decision was developed to resolve this matter but no ruling has yet been made. - 2.2.7 Maps In addition to the vicinity map above, close-up maps are available showing the proposed actions, land allocations and other details.

-2.2.7 Land Allocations
+2.2.8 Land Allocations